Advertisement

 Historic sites, booming wine country, and delicious food

-Getting to Yosemite can add a lot to your trip—if you take time to explore the historic towns on your way to the park.
-Many of these Gold Rush–era communities have seen a jolt of new energy, thanks in part to booming wine country, a new focus on farm-to-table dining and food products, and a growing interest in leaving big cities to create new lives in smaller, rural communities with strong bonds and wide-open spaces and opportunities.
+The experience of getting to Yosemite can add a lot to your trip—if you take time to explore the historic towns on your way to the park.
+Many of these Gold Rush–era communities have seen a jolt of new energy, thanks in part to a booming wine industry, a new focus on farm-to-table dining and food products, and a growing interest in leaving big cities to create new lives in smaller, rural communities with strong bonds and wide-open spaces and opportunities.
 Here are a few worthwhile stops on the major routes into the park:

-Highway 120 (Tioga Pass): This spectacular drive over the Eastern Sierra and 9,945-foot Tioga Pass leads to the trails, granite domes and wildflowers of Tuolumne Meadows.
+This spectacular drive over the Eastern Sierra and 9,945-foot Tioga Pass leads to the trails, granite domes, and wildflowers of Tuolumne Meadows.
 Before you start the climb east from Lee Vining, or if you are heading to the park from Mammoth Lakes (about 25 miles south on U.S. 395), visit Mono Lake Tufa State Natural Reserve and its otherworldly limestone formations, then tuck into a meal at one-of-a-kind Whoa Nellie Deli.
 Note: Highway 120 (and the deli) close for winter, typically November to May).

 Insider tip: Before driving to Yosemite, visitors are advised to check the park's Current Conditions page.
 There can be road closures due to snow, flooding, and other weather conditions.